Energy Geopolitics in Russian Foreign Policy: Strategy, Security, and Global Influence Course

 Structure

-1. Introduction to Energy Geopolitics: Concepts and Russian Context
+1. Introduction to Energy Geopolitics: Examines energy’s role in Russian statecraft.

-2. The Rise of Russia as an Energy Superpower
+2. The Rise of Russia as an Energy Superpower: Traces Russia’s energy dominance.

-5. Russia’s Energy Relations with Central Asia and the Caucasus
+5. Russia’s Energy Relations with Central Asia and the Caucasus: Focuses on Eurasian dynamics.

-7. Energy and Conflict: Ukraine, Georgia, and the Post-Soviet Space
+7. Energy and Conflict: Examines Ukraine and post-Soviet energy disputes.

-8. Energy Diplomacy in the Middle East and Asia
+8. Energy Diplomacy in the Middle East and Asia: Explores global partnerships.

-11. Simulation – Designing an Energy Strategy for the Russian MFA
+11. Simulation – Designing an Energy Strategy: Simulates Russian MFA policy-making.

 Graduate Course (Master’s Level)